vishal-verma-96/Python_Project/README.md

    - Combined multi-series plots to show correlations.

 4. **Insights**:
-   - Derived insights from visual trends such as declining yield per colony, decreasing colony numbers before 2006, and a positive correlation between production and its value.
+   - Derived insights from visual trends such as declining yield per colony, decreasing colony numbers, and a positive correlation between production and its value.

 ---